OLFDB/CAN_Library/README.md

 in your Makefile.

 Added support for further clock frequencies.
+Settings taken from https://github.com/Mebus/CAN_BUS_Shield-1

 List of available frequencies:

 #define MCP_20MHZ    0
 #define MCP_16MHZ    1